mobiletest2016/machine-learning-articles/articles/how-to-use-hinge-squared-hinge-loss-with-keras.md

 Targets_testing = targets[:training_split]
 ```

-We first call `make_circles` to generate `num_samples_total` (1000 as configured) for our machine learning problem. `make_circles` does what it suggests: it generates two circles, a larger one and a smaller one, which are separable - and hence perfect for machine learning blog posts 😄 The `factor` parameter, which should be \[latex\]0 < factor < 1\[/latex\], determines how close the circles are to each other.
+We first call `make_circles` to generate `num_samples_total` (1000 as configured) for our machine learning problem. `make_circles` does what it suggests: it generates two circles, a larger one and a smaller one, which are separable - and hence perfect for machine learning blog posts 😄 The `factor` parameter, which should be $0 < factor < 1$, determines how close the circles are to each other.
 The lower the value, the farther the circles are positioned from each other.

 We next convert all zero targets into -1.
 Why?
 Very simple: `make_circles` generates targets that are either 0 or 1, which is very common in those scenarios.
 Zero or one would in plain English be 'the larger circle' or 'the smaller circle', but since targets are numeric in Keras they are 0 and 1.

 Hinge loss doesn't work with zeroes and ones.
 Instead, targets must be either +1 or -1.
 Hence, we'll have to convert all zero targets into -1 in order to support Hinge loss.

-Finally, we split the data into training and testing data, for both the feature vectors (the \[latex\]X\[/latex\] variables) and the targets.
+Finally, we split the data into training and testing data, for both the feature vectors (the $X$ variables) and the targets.

 ### Visualizing the data